mvolkmann/blog/src/swift-ui.md

 The `Group` view can be used to work around this limitation since each `Group` only counts as one view instance.

-Views are used for components and layout.
+Views are used for both components and layout.
 Views that layout other views are often referred to as "container" or "combiner" views.